Chronotrains

 It can be used to:

-Potentially verify travel claims: By entering a location and timeframe, investigators can see if a reported train travel aligns with what's realistically possible.
+Potentially verify travel claims: By entering a location and timeframe, investigators can determine if a reported train travel aligns with what is realistically possible.

 Potentially track movement patterns: Analyze potential routes and locations reachable by train within a specific timeframe, helping identify areas a person of interest might have visited.